Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - I family

 **Explanation:**
-"M family" is incorrect.
+M family is incorrect.
 M is general-purpose with balanced CPU, memory, and networking.
-"R family" is correct.
+R family is correct.
 R instances are explicitly memory‑optimized for high RAM workloads.
-"C family" is incorrect.
+C family is incorrect.
 C instances are compute‑optimized.
-"I family" is incorrect.
+I family is incorrect.
 I instances are storage‑optimized for high IOPS, not memory.

 ---